Noitapastori/fun/README.md

 # fwb
-fun with bootstrap! this is where i try it out.
+This is my personal repository where i fiddle around with html5, css3, javascript (jquery) and bootstrap!